-Two founding members of the Heart of America Glass Collectors, Inc., Gene and Helen Allen, have the distinction of exhibiting at the most NDGA conventions (39 and counting).
-They have missed only three conventions since they started doing them in 1978.
+Two founding members of the Heart of America Glass Collectors, Inc., Gene and Helen Allen, have the distinction of exhibiting at the most NDGA conventions (40 and counting).

 The Heart of America Glass Collectors, Inc. has provided several major officers in the National Depression Glass Association, including the following members:

 In the 1970s and 1980s, the club regularly participated in a program with the Kansas City Chiefs and Kansas City Royals in which club members ran a concession stand during a game and were able to keep a percentage of the profits for the club.
 This early seed money allowed the club to purchase the promotion rights to the local show, to develop a reference library of books and video about the glass and pottery, and to make regular donations to charities (both local and national) and disaster relief organizations.

 Since its inception, the Heart of America Glass Collectors, Inc. has regularly supported a wide variety of charitable causes, including the American Red Cross, Harvesters-The Community Food Network, Kansas City’s City Union Mission, the Salvation Army, and relief funds set up after specific floods, hurricanes, and tornados.